-Designing an 'entertainment kitchen' is important to get right.
-This type of kitchen is a space into which we can welcome guests as well as one we can enjoy ourselves day to day – for everything from cooking and eating as a family to working from home.
-In other words, this type of needs to multi-task – so the associated kitchen ideas need to be clever.
+When designing an 'entertainment kitchen', there are many important elements to get right.
+This type of kitchen is a space into which we welcome guests, as well as one we enjoy day to day too – for everything from cooking and eating as a family to working from home.
+So, in other words, this type of kitchen needs to multi-task – so your chosen kitchen ideas need to be clever.

 2. Make a kitchen island central to your design